-A new secondary Challenge, developed in conjunction with Practical Action, tasks students to devise a system for transporting fragile freight across a specified height and distance as quickly as possible, in a controlled manner.
+A secondary Challenge, developed in conjunction with Practical Action, tasks students to devise a system for transporting fragile freight across a specified height and distance as quickly as possible, in a controlled manner.
 This depicts a problem faced by communities in Nepal who need to efficiently transport delicate produce, grown on steep mountain terrain, to market.
 The Challenge supports STEM learning into forces, gravity, material properties and structures, while demonstrating how engineering can improve the lives of people in the developing world.

-An exciting new primary school Challenge to design a lightweight free-standing structure, supporting as much load as possible up to a maximum of 5kg.
+An exciting primary school Challenge to design a lightweight free-standing structure, supporting as much load as possible up to a maximum of 10kg.
 The structure may be themed on an existing world monument or pupils may construct a monument to honour a person or event relevant to their school's locality.
 The Challenge supports STEM learning into structures and forces, together with place knowledge aspects of the primary geography curriculum.

 Four Challenges linked to the Science, Technology, Engineering and Maths (STEM) curriculum to inspire primary and secondary school children to study STEM subjects, leading to rewarding and fulfilling future careers.

-Open to primary and secondary Bracknell Forest and Wokingham Authority schools, academies and private schools.
+Open to primary and secondary Bracknell Forest and Wokingham Authority Schools, Academies and Private Schools.
 Home-educated children may also participate.